freeCodeCamp/guide/src/pages/mathematics/percentage-difference/index.md

 ---
 title: Percentage Difference
 ---

+The percentage difference is:
+The difference between two values divided by the average of the two values.
+Shown as a percentage.

+Difference means to subtract one value from another:

+Example: Alex sold 15 tickets, and Sam sold 25
+         The difference between 25 and 15 is: 25 − 15 = 10

+Average is the value halfway between:

+       average =  (first value + second value)/2

+Example continued:

+        The average of 25 and 15 is: (25 + 15) / 2 = 40/2 = 20
+        And then the difference as a Percentage of the average:

+Example continued:

+        Difference is 25 − 15 = 10
+        Average is (25 + 15) / 2 = 20

+        10 as a percentage of 20 is:
+        10/20  × 100% = 50%

+        The percentage difference between 25 and 15 is 50%

+Here is the answer, in one line:

+        Example continued
+        (25 − 15)/((25 + 15)/2)  × 100% = 50%

 ## Percentage Difference

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/mathematics/percentage-difference/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.